-(3) "Ocean guide" means any individual who carries passengers for hire for outdoor recreational activities only on the waters of the Pacific Ocean over which the State of Oregon has jurisdiction and who possesses therefore a valid United States Coast
+(3) "Ocean guide" means any individual who carries passengers for hire for outdoor recreational activities only on the waters of the Pacific Ocean over which the State of Oregon has jurisdiction and who possesses therefore a valid United States Coast Guard vessel operator license.

 (4) "Outdoor recreational activities" include, but are not limited to, boating, angling, hunting, jeep touring, backpacking, alpine mountain climbing, camping, trips utilizing pack animals, dog sled trips, helicopter skiing, whitewater float trips, rafting trips, drift boat trips, kayak trips, inflatable canoe trips, and canoe trips.
-The duration of any outdoor recreational activities may be
+The duration of any outdoor recreational activities may be for a few hours or for several days or weeks.